-J. Little, S. Pan, and E. Follett, 'Determining Surface Velocity Coefficients in Headwater Streams for Natural Flood Management', Cardiff University School of Engineering Research Conference 2023, Cardiff, UK, 2023, pp. 70-73.
+J. Little, S. Pan, and E. Follett, 'Determining Surface Velocity Coefficients in Headwater Streams for Natural Flood Management', Proceedings of the Cardiff University Engineering Research Conference 2023, Cardiff, UK, pp. 70-73.

 Nature based solutions to flood risk management have been gaining significant traction across Europe over the last decade and a half with the Flood and Water Management ACT (2010) including a recommendation to better "work with natural processes" [1] due to concerns relating to the impacts of climate change [2].